ilyazub/nokogiri-rust/README.md

 ## License

+Copyright (c) 2020-2021 The nokogiri_rust developers

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The `nokogiri_rust` is available as open source under the terms of the both the MIT License and the Apache License 2.0.

+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files for license details.

 ## Code of Conduct

-Everyone interacting in the NokogiriRust project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ilyazub/nokogiri-rust/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the nokogiri_rust project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ilyazub/nokogiri-rust/blob/master/CODE_OF_CONDUCT.md).